ashleyblawas/respdetect/CONTRIBUTING.md

 ## Code of Conduct

 Before contributing, please read the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) and be sure to adhere to these expectations when making a contribution to the repository.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [ashleyblawas@gmail.com].

 ## Before You Start

 Before you start contributing, ensure the following:

 * Please do not debug your specific project in GitHub issues (instead use it for filing bugs and feature requests).
-If you have a question specific to your application, please contact me via email at ashleyblawas@gmail.com.
+If you have a question specific to your application, please contact a project maintainer via email.
 * Check that you are using the latest version of the project as not to work on outdated code.
 * Search through existing issues to see if your issue has previously been reported.
 If so, comment with any additional information you have and/or indicate that you have this problem too which will make it higher priority to fix.